 Groomers tend to enjoy working with both pets and people, and they certainly have the opportunity to interact with both in this career path.
 Promoting good client relations can be a key aspect of a groomer’s success.
 Pet owners may become good friends with their pet’s groomer (much in the same way they tend to become friends with their own hairstylist).
 This can lead to valuable referrals and connections in the local business area.

-The 2014 survey conducted by the American Pet Product Association (APPA) indicated that the pet industry was responsible for $58.5 million in annual spending in the United States.
+The 2014 survey conducted by the American Pet Product Association (APPA) indicated that the pet industry was responsible for $58.5 billion in annual spending in the United States.
 The pet services portion of the industry, which includes pet grooming, was responsible for $4.73 billion of that total.
 Spending on pet services is one of the fastest growing aspects of the industry, and this translates to excellent opportunities for dog groomers and other pet service providers.

 Dog grooming is an extremely accessible option for those wishing to be self-employed.
 A groomer can open their own salon (or become an independent contractor within an established salon) with a fairly reasonable investment of funds for basic equipment and advertising.
 Another option that has been growing in popularity is the mobile dog grooming salon, where the groomer purchases a specially outfitted van and travels to client homes to perform grooming services.